What is unique about us?

 April is a very proud aunt and godmother, who is constantly in awe of the environment and support that PIPS provides.
 She is passionate about the importance of belonging, safe spaces, and fair access to services.
 April has worked in management roles across a number of regulatory agencies, most recently Te Kāhui Turi o Aotearoa, and loves the opportunity to help people feel valued and appreciated.

-Emma Talbot, Acting Secretary
+Emma Talbot, Secretary

 Emma is a social worker and former lawyer, working predominately in the mental health space.
 Emma is passionate about people being included and able to participate in their community and has joined the PIPs team because its grassroots ethos enables just that.